kaliyahbrown/python-beginner-projects/README.md

 - `hello.py` — My first Python program
 - `calculator.py` — A beginner calculator that performs addition, subtraction, multiplication, and division
+- `grade_calculator.py` — Converts a numerical grade into a letter grade using conditional statements
 - More beginner projects coming soon

 ## Currently Learning